 Our Department strives for academic excellence through the recruitment, retention, and development of forward-thinking individuals.
 We aim to create the best learning environment for our students, residents, and faculty as well as providing opportunities for growth in every aspect of our specialty.

-Director, Obstetric Anesthesia
+Regional Anesthesia, Obstetric Anesthesia

 Anesthesiology, Critical Care Medicine, Simulation Education